Divorce in Rhode Island (2026)

 Residency Requirements

 Under RI Gen. Laws Section 15-5-12, at least one spouse must have been a domiciliary of Rhode Island for at least one year immediately preceding the filing of the divorce petition.
 The action is filed in the Rhode Island Family Court.
-Rhode Island is a small state geographically, but the one-year domiciliary requirement is strictly enforced, and the petitioner must demonstrate genuine residence rather than a temporary stay.
+Despite Rhode Island’s small geographic size, the one-year domiciliary requirement is strictly enforced, and the petitioner must demonstrate genuine residence rather than a temporary stay.

 Grounds for Divorce